 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased sources.

-- Overall, we rate USAspending.gov Least Biased based on providing government based data.
-We also rate them Very-High for factual reporting due to providing accurate statistical information and for being a resource for credible fact-checkers.
+- Overall, we rate USAspending.gov Least Biased based on providing government-based data.
+We also rate them Very-High for factual reporting, providing accurate statistical information, and being a resource for credible fact-checkers.

 Factual Reporting: VERY HIGH